aws-solutions-library-samples/guidance-for-workforce-management-using-amazon-bedrock/README.md

 The architecture is organized into several logical stacks:

-1. **Frontend Infrastructure**: Hosts the web application using S3 and CloudFront with Route 53 for DNS
+1. **Frontend Infrastructure**: Hosts the web application using S3 and CloudFront
 2. **Authentication**: Manages user authentication and authorization using Cognito and IAM
 3. **Container Infrastructure**: Runs the application backend service using EKS, and ECR
 4. **Data Layer**: Stores and manages data using DynamoDB, OpenSearch, and Bedrock